ubirch/ubirch-event-log/README.md

 ## Install

-To build the application run the following command
+To build the application run the following command:

 ```
     mvn install